chmxu/MS_LSTM/README.md

 # Learning to Score Figure Skating Videos

-This is the code for report 'Learning to Score Figure Skating Videos'.
+This is the code for TCSVT paper 'Learning to Score Figure Skating Videos'.
 To run this code, you need to do as follows,

 ## Prepare the environment
 This code needs pytorch 0.4.0.